FEMINISM IN INDIA THROUGH THE AGES

 Sarojini Naidu, (1879 – 1949), also

-became known in 1917, as a significant figure, leading delegation of women
+became known in 1917, as a significant figure, leading a delegation of women

 to meet the Montagu-Chelmsford